Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ## The aftermath
 Crypto's gilded age is probably now over.
 Most of those newly minted millionaires have unwittingly surrendered their riches, the hype has died away, ICO funding has dried up, [SEC enforcement actions](http://fortune.com/2018/11/02/sec-ico-report-cryptocurrency-scams/) are trickling in, and the media's crush on crypto has passed.

 But, Perez reminds us, the installation phase and subsequent crash is not merely painful—it is necessary to any technological revolution.
 The financial casino attracts the funds necessary to install basic infrastructure and facilitate social learning.
-Without the dotcom bubble, there would not have been all of the investments into optical fiber buildouts, new ISPs and internet infrastructure, packet-switched networks for telecoms, and all of the other social and technological infrastructure necessary for the Internet to dominate the world.
+Without the dotcom bubble, there would not have been all of the investments into optical fiber buildouts, new ISPs and internet infrastructure, packet-switched networks for telecoms, and all of the other social and technological infrastructure necessary for the Internet to take over the world.

 For crypto, there are now many world class teams well-capitalized to build, scale, and evolve blockchain technology, and tens of millions of people in the world who now understand decentralization, proof of work, and private keys.
 Looking back, it's really quite amazing!
 It comes at a high cost, but Perez hints: it's likely that bubbles like these are the only way to overcome technological inertia.

 Ultimately, the collapse paves the way for the more fruitful and unglamorous deployment phase.
-We'll see whether that's borne out.
+For crypto, we'll see whether that's borne out.

 Perez's book was written in 2003 during the nadir of the dotcom crash, and she presciently situates the Internet within her K-wave framework.
 History has proven her right.
 But we should be careful not to invert her thesis: she claims that all technological revolutions induce a bubble, but that does not mean all bubbles are induced by technological revolutions—indeed, most aren't.

 So what does Perez explain about the ICO bubble?

 She explains the logic of frenzy, the stoking of financial capital, and the rhetoric of revolution ("the future will be decentralized").
 She explains the explosion of retail investors ("widows and orphans"), traditional financial capital piling in at dizzying prices (Telegram, Filecoin, Hashgraph), and the flood of traditional entrepreneurs contorting themselves to follow the new paradigm.
-All of the VC coins and the status games obey the logic of installation.
+All of the VC coins and status games obey the time-old logic of installation.

 But there's another side to what we saw in the ICO bubble, which goes beyond Perez's framework.
 For this, we turn to our second historical model: the penny stock boom of the 90s.